KasztanBodziu/small_gastronomy_project/description.md

 ## Our Ambiance
-Ouzza Restaurant features a modern rustic design that combines comfort and style.
-Our interior boasts wooden tables, brick walls, and soft ambient lighting to create a welcoming environment.
-The seating arrangement is designed to accommodate both small and large groups, making it the perfect spot for family dinners, casual meet-ups, or romantic date nights.
+Ouzza Restaurant features a harmonious blend of modern and rustic design elements.
+As you step through our doors, you'll be greeted by the warm glow of soft ambient lighting that perfectly complements our wooden tables and brick walls.
+The decor is thoughtfully curated to create an inviting atmosphere where you can relax and enjoy your meal.

 ## Features
 - **Comfortable Seating**: Our restaurant can comfortably seat up to 50 guests at a time, with options for both indoor and outdoor dining.